intel/intel-extension-for-pytorch/docs/tutorials/getting_started.md

 1. Import the extension with `import intel_extension_for_pytorch as ipex`.
 2. Invoke the `optimize()` function to apply optimizations.
-3. Convert the imperative model to a graph model.
+3. Convert the eager mode model to a graph mode model.
     - For TorchScript, invoke `torch.jit.trace()` and `torch.jit.freeze()`
     - For TorchDynamo, invoke `torch.compile(model, backend="ipex")`(*Beta feature*)